MCP Servers

 What is this?

-computer-use-mcp lets an AI model (or any program) control your Mac — take screenshots, move the mouse, type text, press keys, read/write the clipboard, open and manage apps, and query display information.
+computer-use-mcp lets an AI model (or any program) control your computer — take screenshots, move the mouse, type text, press keys, read/write the clipboard, open and manage apps, target specific windows, and query display information.

 It implements the Model Context Protocol (MCP), which means any MCP-compatible AI client (Claude Desktop, Cursor, Windsurf, etc.) can use it as a tool server with zero extra code.